daniel-furman/lwMCMC/README.md

 ---

-Parameter space sampling with lightweight Markov Chain Monte Carlo (MCMC).
-An object-oriented Python implementation with the trivial metropolis hastings algorithmm, powered by NumPy.
+Parameter space sampling with lightweight Markov Chain Monte Carlo (MCMC) with the trivial metropolis hastings algorithmm.
+The operations are powered by NumPy.

-## Example: Particle Decay Modeling
+## Example 1: Simulation: Particle Decay Modeling

 ---